nypl-spacetime/histograph-data/README.md

 The produced data files are written in a subdirectory of the configured output directory: `<outputDir>/<step>/mapwarper`.

-## Creating an ETL module yourself
+## Creating an ETL module from scratch

 It's easy!
 Let's say we want to write a scraper which, very illegally, reads photos and their metadata from the [NYC Municipal Archives Online Gallery](http://nycma.lunaimaging.com/luna/servlet/detail/RECORDSPHOTOUNITARC~21~21~617236~111844:dma_16095).